Skip to main content

 Applications are assessed by a panel comprising of members of the Local Authority SEND Service.
 This will ordinarily include the SEND Head of Service, Finance Officer, EY Service Manager and SEN Manager, and may include other members of the SEND Service.
 The Panel’s decisions are based on the information received in the application form and supporting evidence.
 Following each panel meeting, the Early Years provider will be informed of the panel’s decision in writing, usually via email.
 Providers are asked to inform parents/carers of the panel’s decision where applicable.
 Outcomes of the panel decision are not able to be provided verbally to ensure information governance policies are adhered to.

 Where a provider has been awarded Early Years Inclusion Funding for a named child and the child reduces attendance hours the provider will be expected to notify EYQI Team and adjustments will be made accordingly.
 The provider will also be expected to inform EYQI Team if a child ceases to attend during the period for which funding has been awarded and return the remaining balance of the funding.
-If a setting is not able to secure the additional support outlined in the inclusion fund request, invoices should not be issued to the LA for the payment of monies, and if money has already been paid and the support / resources are not subsequently provided, the setting should take steps to arrange the repayment of unused funding to Blackpool Council.
+If a setting is not able to secure the additional support outlined in the inclusion fund request, invoices should not be issued to the LA for the payment of monies, and if money has already been paid and the support / resources are not subsequently provided, the setting should take steps to arrange the repayment of unused funding to the LA.

 If Inclusion Funding has been paid in respect of an individual child who subsequently is in receipt of an EHC Plan and the setting receives associated funding which covers staffing / resources previously covered by the inclusion fund payment, any unspent monies will be returnable.
+Any equipment purchased through the Inclusion Support Fund would be passed on where possible if the child moves to another setting and it is still needed to support their additional needs.

 Procedure for appeals